bredeespelid/Master_NHH/BAN400/Machine_Learning/Spambase/Spambase/readme.md

-# README for Decision Tree Model Setup
+# Decision Tree Model Setup

 This README explains how to set up and fine-tune a decision tree model step-by-step.
 Each section breaks down what the code does in simple terms.